 2. Code

-Implement the Libra consensus algorithm, including clients that can drive test cases specified in the configuration. your code should correspond closely to the pseudocode in the paper (with your extensions), by using the same or similar names for classes, functions, variables, etc. To further demonstrate this correspondence, each fragment of code should be preceded with a comment containing a copy of the corresponding line of pseudocode, if any.
+Implement the diemBFT v4 consensus algorithm, including clients that can drive test cases specified in the configuration. your code should correspond closely to the pseudocode in the paper (with your extensions), by using the same or similar names for classes, functions, variables, etc. To further demonstrate this correspondence, each fragment of code should be preceded with a comment containing a copy of the corresponding line of pseudocode, if any.

 2.1 Logs.
-Each process should generate a comprehensive log file describing initial settings (read from configuration), any generated seeds for pseudorandom number generators, the content of every message received, the content of every message sent, and details of every significant internal action (timeouts, committing blocks in the ledger, etc.). every log entry should contain a real-time timestamp. the log file should have a self-describing format, in the sense that each value is labeled with a name indicating its meaning. for example, each component of a message should be labeled to indicate its meaning; do not rely on the reader to know that the first component of the tuple means X, the second component means Y, etc.
+Each process should generate a comprehensive log file describing initial settings (read from configuration), any generated seeds for pseudorandom number generators, the content of every message received, the content of every message sent, and details of every significant internal action (timeouts, committing blocks in the ledger, etc.). every log entry should contain a real-time timestamp. the log file should have a self-describing format, in the sense that each value is labeled with a name indicating its meaning. for example, each component of a message should be labeled to indicate its meaning; do not rely on the reader to know that the first component of the tuple means X, the second component means Y, etc. Log files should have meaningful names, e.g., the same name as the corresponding configuration file or test case.

 For systems implemented in DistAlgo, the log file should be produced using DistAlgo's built-in support for logging.
 See the "Logging output" section of the DistAlgo language description (language.pdf) and the logging-related command-line options (search for "log" in the output of "python -m da --help").